chef-boneyard/chef-provisioning-aws/README.md

 # Machine Options

-TODO - Finish documenting these

 You can pass machine options that will be used by `machine`, `machine_batch` and `machine_image` to configure the machine.

-These are all the available options:
+These options are an extension of the [base options](https://github.com/chef/chef-provisioning#machine-options).
+Please see that for a list of the `machine_options` shared between drivers.

+The full syntax available in the `bootstrap_options` hash is the hash expected by the AWS  [`create_instances`](http://docs.aws.amazon.com/sdkforruby/api/Aws/EC2/Resource.html#create_instances-instance_method) method.
+The options seen below in the example are the default options.

 ```ruby
 with_machine_options({